SkillDevs/electric_dart/todos_flutter/README.md

 dart run electricsql_cli start --with-postgres
 ```
 > [!NOTE]
-> If you are running the example from a non tagged commit, it is highly recommended to add the `ELECTRIC_IMAGE` in the `.env` file with the value `electric:local-build` and run `make` on the main Electric repository (https://github.com/electric-sql/electric) at the same commit the Dart client is based on.
-You can find that commit in the Dart client README.
-This will ensure that the client matches the Electric service behavior, as the protocol can vary depending on the version.
+> If you are running the example from a non tagged commit, it is highly recommended to run the Electric service with the `canary` Docker image.
+Check out the `.env` file to see instructions on how to do it.
+This will ensure that the client matches the Electric service behavior, as the protocol can vary depending on the version and the example app might be using non released features.

 ### 2. Apply migrations in Postgres